8 Beautiful Beaches in Nerja You Must Visit

 Located between Balcón de Europa and Playa el Salón, Playa la Caletilla is the smallest beach in Nerja.

-This beach is often confused with Playa el Salón because both are very close to each other, and many travellers believe this is a private beach because Balcón de Europa Hotel offers direct access to this beach, but it isn’t.
+This beach is often mistaken for Playa el Salón because they are very close to each other.
+Many travellers believe this beach is private because the Balcón de Europa Hotel offers direct access, but it isn’t.

 It’s a tiny piece of paradise in the buzzing historic centre of Nerja – there are beautiful coves you can walk through and enjoy the sound of the waves.